yadymartinez/ML-FizzBuzz-Project/README.md

 ## FizzBuzz solution using Machine Learning approaches

 ### Structure as a multi-class classification problem

 Fizzbuzz can be modeled as a multi-class classification problem.
-       Input: The most common option, is convert the number to its binary representation.
+*Input*: The most common option, is convert the number to its binary representation.
               The binary representation can be fixed-length and each digit of the fixed-length binary representation can be an input feature.

 Target: The target can be one of the four classes - fizz, buzz, fizzbuzz or none.
                The model should predict which of the classes is most likely for an input number.
                After the four classes are encoded and the model is built, it will return one of four prediction labels.
 So we will also need a decoder function to convert the label